yojoots/libbitcoin-system-wiki/Debt-Loop-Fallacy.md

 The theory also represents a misunderstanding of the nature of money and credit (e.g. money substitutes).
 A claim cannot be a claim for itself.
 In such a scenario, the claim would settle itself.
 In other words, if $100 was a claim for $100, holding the claim is satisfaction of the claim.
 In other words, it would not be a claim at all, it would be money.
 This transition happens when representative money is abrogated by its issuer.
 The U.S. Dollar was [monetized in 1933](https://en.wikipedia.org/wiki/Gold_Reserve_Act) when its redeemability was canceled.
 [People](Glossary#person) were compelled to exchange redeemable dollars for irredeemable dollars.
 To the extent that formerly-redeemable Dollars remain in circulation, as many still do, they are converted when encountered by the [Federal Reserve](https://en.wikipedia.org/wiki/Federal_Reserve).
 The retention of the phrase "Federal Reserve Note" on the irredeemable Dollar is anachronistic.

 All money implies money substitutes, as a [consequence of lending](Credit-Expansion-Fallacy).
-We can classify four hypothetical scenarios for money substitutes in terms of debt regression, where a one step in the regression implies a single [promissory note](https://en.wikipedia.org/wiki/Promissory_note).
+We can classify four hypothetical scenarios for money substitutes in terms of debt regression, where each step in the regression is a [promissory note](https://en.wikipedia.org/wiki/Promissory_note).

 * no regression (money)
 * single regression (representative money)